jonzamora/neural-networks-from-scratch/README.md

 ## Notes

 - This is an in-progress repository!
-I plan to finish (most) of this by the end of February 2024.
+I plan to finish (most) of this by the end of March 2024.
 Stay tuned!
 - I plan to have the following Neural Networks from Scratch implemented:
-  - [ ] Multilayer Perceptron
+  - [ ] Multilayer Perceptron (end of Feb 2024)
-  - [ ] Convolutional Neural Network
+  - [ ] Convolutional Neural Network (end of March 2024)
-  - [ ] Recurrent Neural Network
+  - [ ] Recurrent Neural Network (end of March 2024)